REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Action Language and Histories

-where $a$ is an action, $f$ is a basic fluent, and $body$ is a collection of literals.
-Statement~\ref{eqn:causal-law-0} says that if $a$ is executed in a state satisfying $body$, the value of $f$ in any resulting state would be $y$.
+where $a$ is an action literal, $f$ is a basic fluent literal, and $body$ is a collection of fluent and static literals.
+If $a$ is formed by a knowledge producing action, $f$ must be a knowledge fluent.
+Intuitively, Statement~\ref{eqn:causal-law-0} says that if $a$ is executed in a state satisfying $body$, the value of $f$ in any resulting state would be $y$.
 Non-deterministic causal laws are of the form:

-where $p$ is a unary boolean function and $p(Y)$ is a boolean literal, or:
+where $p$ is a unary boolean function symbol from $\mathcal{DA}$, or:

-where Statement~\ref{eqn:causal-law-1} says that if $a$ were to be executed in a state satisfying $body$, $f$ may take on any value from the set $\{Y: p(Y)\} \cap range(f)$ in the resulting state.
+Statement~\ref{eqn:causal-law-1} says that if $a$ is executed in a state satisfying $body$, $f$ may take on any value from the set $\{Y: p(Y)\} \cap range(f)$ in the resulting state.
 Statement~\ref{eqn:causal-law-2} says that $f$ may take any value from $\{sort\_name \cap range(f)\}$.
-If the $body$ of a causal law is empty, the $\mathbf{if}$ will be omitted.
-In the context of Example~\ref{ex:illus-example}, the deterministic causal law:
+If the $body$ of a causal law is empty, the $\mathbf{if}$ part of the statement is omitted.
+Note that these axioms are formed from terms and literals that are ground, and (possibly) from the expression $\{Y : p(Y)\}$ that is sometimes referred to as a \emph{set term}.
+Occurrences of $Y$ in a set term are called \emph{bound}.
+A statement of $\mathcal{AL}_d$ is \emph{ground} if every variable occurring in it is bound.
+Even though the syntax of $\mathcal{AL}_d$ only allows ground sentences, we often remove this limitation in practice.
+For instance, in the context of Example~\ref{ex:illus-example}, we may have the deterministic causal law:

-says that a robot $R$ moving to place $Pl$ will end up in $Pl$.
-Examples of other forms of the causal law are provided later.
+which says that for every robot $R$ moving to place $Pl$ will end up in $Pl$.
+In action languages, each such statement is usually understood as shorthand for a collection of its ground instances, i.e., statements obtained by replacing its variables by object constants of the corresponding sorts.
+We use a modified version of this approach in which only non-bound variables are eliminated in this way.

-State constraints are of the form:
+\item State constraints are of the form:

 where $f$ is a basic fluent or static.
 The state constraint says that $f(\bar{x}) = y$ must be true in every state satisfying $body$.
 For instance, the constraint:

 guarantees that the object grasped by a robot shares the robot's location.